-Form 1095-B generally relates to employers with fewer than 50 full-time employees and provides details about an employee’s insurance coverage, including who in the worker’s family was covered.
+Form 1095-B relates to employers with fewer than 50 full-time employees and provides details about an employee’s insurance coverage, including who in their family was covered.
 This form is sent out by the Insurance Company rather than the employer.
-In cases where the employer is self-insured, that employer and not the insurance company will also send out the 1095-B and it may appear in a combined form with Form 1095-C.
+In cases where the employer is self-insured, the employer rather than the insurance company will send out the 1095-B and it may appear in a combined form with Form 1095-C.

 Although the Shared Responsibility Payment (or penalty) has been eliminated by the Tax Cuts and Jobs Act starting with the tax year 2019, employees will continue to receive Form 1095-B with information about their coverage in 2020.

 For the tax years when the Shared Responsibility was in in effect (2014-2018), Form 1095-B was primarily used to verify minimum essential coverage or to make the entries for Coverage Exemptions on Form 8965.